KyleMardell/ci-project-1/README.md

 ### Existing Features

 #### Navigation bar
-- The navigation bar is identical on all 4 pages of the site and it fixed to the top of the screen for both consitancy and ease of use.
+- The navigation bar is identical on all 4 pages of the site and it fixed to the top of the screen for both consitancy and ease of use
-- The nav bar is fully resposive with a drop down menu for smaller screens and a fixed page list on larger screens.
+- The nav bar is fully resposive with a drop down menu for smaller screens and a fixed page list on larger screens
-- This section allows the user to easily navigate the site and see all available pages without using the browsers "back" button.
+- This section allows the user to easily navigate the site and see all available pages without using the browsers "back" button

 ![Nav Bar](https://github.com/KyleMardell/ci-project-1/blob/main/media/header.png)

 #### Hero section
-- The landing page or hero section displays a large image of the clubs allotment, with a text overlay of the club location, letting the user know imediately who the site is for.
+- The landing page or hero section displays a large image of the clubs allotment, with a text overlay of the club location, letting the user know imediately who the site is for

 ![Hero Section](https://github.com/KyleMardell/ci-project-1/blob/main/media/hero-section.png)

 #### Info section
-- The info section gives the user all the information needed about the club and serves to attract more members.
+- The info section gives the user all the information needed about the club and serves to attract more members
-- On small devices(phone screens) the information is split into 4 text boxes, each giving different aspects of information about the club.
+- On small devices(phone screens) the information is split into 4 text boxes, each giving different aspects of information about the club
-- On larger devices, the text boxes are accompaied by a relevant image and is displayed in a grid format to make better use of screen space.
+- On larger devices, the text boxes are accompaied by a relevant image and is displayed in a grid format to make better use of screen space

 ![Info Section](https://github.com/KyleMardell/ci-project-1/blob/main/media/info-section.png)

 #### Call-To-Action section
-- The call-to-action section is a way to direct users to the contact/sign-up page.
+- The call-to-action section is a way to direct users to the contact/sign-up page
 - This section displays an attractive image with with a textbox overlay.
-The text box contains a link to the sign-up page.
+The text box contains a link to the sign-up page
-- This section provides the user a quick way of navigating to the sign-up page, and the use of a call to action will further entice potential club memebers to join.
+- This section provides the user a quick way of navigating to the sign-up page, and the use of a call to action will further entice potential club memebers to join

 ![Call To Action Section](https://github.com/KyleMardell/ci-project-1/blob/main/media/cta-section.png)

 #### Calendar page
-- The calendar page gives the user more information about what produce the club is planting and harvesting from month to month, throughout the growing season.
+- The calendar page gives the user more information about what produce the club is planting and harvesting from month to month, throughout the growing season
-- This section gives the user further information about what produce the club grows and what they can expect when joining a session in a particular month.
+- This section gives the user further information about what produce the club grows and what they can expect when joining a session in a particular month
-- It can also be used as a calendar for home growing, displaying when each vegetable should be planted or harvested.
+- It can also be used as a calendar for home growing, displaying when each vegetable should be planted or harvested

 ![Calendar Page](https://github.com/KyleMardell/ci-project-1/blob/main/media/calander-section.png)

 #### Gallery page
-- The gallery page displays photos of the types of produce that the club grows and what a club member can expect to see at the allotment.
+- The gallery page displays photos of the types of produce that the club grows and what a club member can expect to see at the allotment
 - It also serves to display all the images from the other pages that are not displayed on smaller devices.
-This means all photos can still be viewed when using a mobile device to access the site.
+This means all photos can still be viewed when using a mobile device to access the site

 ![Gallery](https://github.com/KyleMardell/ci-project-1/blob/main/media/gallery%20section.png)

 #### Contact page
-- The contact page allows the user to send a message to the club.
+- The contact page allows the user to send a message to the club
 - It also serves as a way for potential members to display an interest in joining the club.
-On the contact page there is an optional checkbox section, designed to let the club oporator easily see what type of question a user may have.
+On the contact page there is an optional checkbox section, designed to let the club oporator easily see what type of question a user may have
-- The user is required to submit their first and second name, email adress and message in order to send in a contact form.
+- The user is required to submit their first and second name, email adress and message in order to send in a contact form

 ![Contact Page](https://github.com/KyleMardell/ci-project-1/blob/main/media/contact-section.png)

 ### Fututre features to implement
 - I would like to add a page that displays club memeber messages, feedback and reviews.
-This feature would be used to show positive messages from club members and would serve to attract new memebers to the club.
+This feature would be used to show positive messages from club members and would serve to attract new memebers to the club

 ## Testing